IjzerenHein/famous-map/README.md

 		align: [0, 0],
         origin: [0.5, 0.5]
 	});
-	var mapItemModifier = new MapItemModifier({
+	var mapModifier = new MapModifier({
 		position: new google.maps.LatLng(51.4484855, 5.451478)
 	});
-	this.add(mapItemModifier).add(modifier).add(surface);
+	this.add(mapModifier).add(modifier).add(surface);

 ##### Enable auto-scaling when the map is zoomed in or out

-To enable auto-scaling set zoomBase to the zoom-level you wish the item to be displayed in its true size.
+To enable auto-scaling set zoomBase to the zoom-level you wish the renderables to be displayed in its true size.
 In this example where zoomBase is set to 5, this would mean that at zoom-level 4 its size will 1/4 of its original size:

-	var mapItemModifier = new MapItemModifier({
+	var mapModifier = new MapModifier({
 		position: new google.maps.LatLng(51.4484855, 5.451478),
 		zoomBase: 5
 	});

 To use a different zooming strategy, use zoomScale.
 ZoomScale can be set to either a number or a getter function:

-	var mapItemModifier = new MapItemModifier({
+	var mapModifier = new MapModifier({
 		position: new google.maps.LatLng(51.4484855, 5.451478),
 		zoomBase: 5,
 		zoomScale: 0.5
 	});

-	var mapItemModifier = new MapItemModifier({
+	var mapModifier = new MapModifier({
 		position: new google.maps.LatLng(51.4484855, 5.451478),
 		zoomBase: 5,
 		zoomScale: function (baseZoom, currentZoom) {